 The dividends we pay on our additional tier 1 capital are deductible for tax purposes.
-Until 2019, both the coupons and the tax relief were accounted for in equity, but following a change in accounting standards the tax relief is now recorded within tax expense in the profit and loss account.
+Until 2019, both the coupons and the tax relief were accounted for in equity, but following a change in accounting standards the tax relief is now recorded within tax expense in the income statement.